vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 > Be sure to read the [epilog](#epilog); I found out I did not
 > RTFM enough on the Meson docs and issues.
 Still my rant has some merit

-An elegant build framework that I have used in the past is `waf.io` and it worked well for my use cases.
-I wrote my build tasks in `Python` using as all the features of the language as needed.
-I had to  stick to a few conventions (required by *waf.io*) and ended up with code that builds code that in my opinion is readable and maintainable for any one coming in contact with it many moons later.
+An elegant build framework that I have used in the past is [`waf.io`](^1) and it worked well for our use cases.
+We wrote build tasks in `Python` using features of the language as needed, while sticking to a few conventions required by *waf.io*, and ended up with code that builds code that in my opinion was readable and maintainable for any one coming in contact with it many moons later.

+Before I go any further, let me confess: the title is a clickbait.
+There is no such thing as a perfect build system, but that should not stop us from looking for one.
+And just when we think we found one, we begin to discover the the warts, quirks, and kinks.

-It has one design quirk though; it requires a version of the program script it into source control post installation.
-Ironically, this feature is what made me choose it in the first place for a complex build pipeline in my last startup.
-Developer's could simply checkout the project and build without having to install any additional tools other than the standard compiler tool chain.
+For instance *waf.io* has this design quirk of having to commit itself into version control post install.
+Ironically, this feature is what made me choose it for a complex build pipeline in my last startup.
+Developers could simply checkout the monorepo and start building without having to install any additional tools other than the standard compiler tool chain.

-However, for modern software development and distribution, especially in the world of open source where developers are trying to mix and match various components/libraries of their choice, I think this quirk introduces complexity in unknown ways.
-But if your software is completely built within the organization and only the executables are distributed, then *waf.io* is a good choice if you value flexibility and maintainability over raw build performance.
+Reality of modern software development however is that we have to deal with dozens of dependencies that come with their own build systems, and *waf* to my knowledge doesn't handle integration with those dependencies well &mdash; if I recall correctly, you end up writing a bunch of Python code to work with third-party dependencies, which if written poorly can slow you down with long build times.

+> [!NOTE]
+> It's possible that *waf* may have addressed the kind of issues I had
+> using it almost a decade ago.
+Even otherwise, I think *waf* is a fine
+> tool that gets you going for small to medium projects and a worthwhile
+> alternative to have in your toolbox.

 If performance is the main concern then a two step build pipeline is arguably the way to go.
 The first step generates a build file and the